 We often receive requests from alumni for copies of matriculation and graduation photos.
 The photographers Gillman & Soame have a service called ImageBank which allows you to search for and order old photos.
 The St John's archive can be found here.
-Please be aware that you need to log in with an email address before you can browse.
+Please be aware that you need to log in with an email address and the token stjohnscollege2018 before you can browse.

 A transcript is an official summary of your academic performance and progress to date.
 It will only include final marks confirmed by the appropriate Examination Board.
 All students who commenced their studies on or after Michaelmas Term 2007 will automatically receive one copy of their final transcript from the Examination and Assessments section of the University upon completing their degree.
 This will be sent to the home address listed in your Student Self-Service account.
 For more information, see the University's Academic Transcripts pages.

 Alumni who commenced their studies prior to Michaelmas Term 2007 may request a statement giving details of dates of attendance, degree course(s), examinations taken, marks achieved and degree class.
-You can request a transcript from the College Office using this form.
-Please allow 4 working days for delivery.
+Please email email@example.com.

 All alumni of the University are entitled to an Oxford Alumni Card, which carries your unique identification number.
 It entitles you to: